What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 TribLocal was outsourced to the Chicago-based content provider Journatic in 2012, and about half of its 40 staffers were laid off.
 It was reported to be profitable at that point.
 Three months later, it took back control of TribLocal and suspended its relationship with Journatic, in whom it was an investor, in the wake of a fake-byline scandal, though it maintained its relationship with the company and resumed limited use of its content later that year.
+(Journatic was renamed LocalLabs in 2014.)
 The paper cut its number of local editions by about half later that year.

 In 2009, the Tribune launched ChicagoNow, a network of local arts, sports, news, and culture blogs that grew quickly in its first six months.
 Soon afterward, it launched 435 Digital, which does web, SEO, and social media consulting for businesses.